asthatripathi17/CodeChronicles/README.md

 ## Daily Coding Challenge Repository

 This repository contains my daily coding challenge solutions from various platforms.
 I aim to solve one coding problem each day.
-Below, you'll find a table that lists each day's challenge or solved problem along with the folder name, problem title, and a link to the problem -
+Below, you'll find a table that lists each day's challenge or solved problem along with the folder name, problem title, and a link to the problem.

 ## Daily Challenges
 | Date       | Folder Name          | Problem Title      | Link                                      |